 Belfry is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Belfry is a town of professionals, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Belfry who work in computer science and math (53.33%), office and administrative support (17.33%), and healthcare (14.67%).
+Overall, Belfry is a town of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Belfry who work in office and administrative support (56.25%), legal occupations (22.92%), and healthcare (20.83%).

-A relatively large number of people in Belfry telecommute to their jobs.
-Overall, about 17.33% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 56.25% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Belfry is worth considering.